jxnl/blog/docs/writing/posts/advice.md

 > “He who blames others has a long way to go on his journey.
 He who blames himself is halfway there.
 He who blames no one has arrived.”

+!!! note "Survival"

+    I think pessimism as a survival mechanism is great, its the alertness that warns us potential outcomes we do not want.
+It's a way to protect yourself.
+People are alsos more able to find problems than solutions.
+It's a good exercise to understand if that energy is productive, can this critique of the work improve the work?
+Or is it just a way to feel superior or to get sympathy?

 ## You were just a child

 Stuck with me for a bit.
 I looked at all the stupid things I had done in the past, and all the things that happened to me that I didn't understand.
 Then someone said to me "you were just a child" and it was honestly the most liberating thing I've ever heard.
 I was just a child.
 I didn't know any better.
 I didn't know.

 Now, you also have to realize that this applies to everyone else too.
 Its everyone's first time being a person, including your parents.

+## Attention is a Gift

+The most valuable thing you can give someone is your attention.
+Talk about the things you love, spend time with the people you love, and give your attention wisely.
+As I said before, grief is the result of unexpressed love, and the key to avoiding grief is to love abundantly, especially yourself.

+So attend to the things that matter, and make sure to spend your arrogance while you're still young.